MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-infoprotect.md

 > **Now in preview**:
 > - Centralized reporting for classification and labeling.
 For more information, see [Central reporting for Azure Information Protection](reports-aip.md).
 >
->**Ongoing releases for Office**:
+>**Sensitivity labels for Office**:
-> - Labeling ability built in to Office apps for mobile devices (iOS and Android) and Mac computers.
-For more information, see [Apply sensitivity labels to your documents and email within Office](https://aka.ms/officemipdocs).
+> - For the latest information about which Office apps support sensitivity labels, see the "Where the feature is available today?" section from [Apply sensitivity labels to your documents and email within Office](https://aka.ms/officemipdocs).

 Request new features and vote on requests by visiting the [UserVoice site](https://msip.uservoice.com/) for Azure Information Protection.